Yolanda Castaño

-Yolanda Castaño Pereira (Santiago de Compostela, 1977) is a Galician painter, literary critic and poet.
+Yolanda Castaño Pereira (Santiago de Compostela, 19 April 1977) is a Galician painter, literary critic and poet.

-Since 1990, she has lived in A Coruña, where she studied Spanish Philology at the University of A Coruña.
+Since 1990, she has lived in A Coruña, where she studied Spanish Philology and Audiovisual at the University of A Coruña.

 She translated her poems to Spanish and has been the General Secretary at the Association of Galician-language Writers (Spanish: Asociación de Escritores en Lengua Gallega / Galician: Asociación de Escritores en Lingua Galega) and at Letras de Cal.
 She has also collaborated in several publications, such as Festa da palabra silenciada, Dorna, O Correo Galego (El Correo Gallego), A nosa terra and El Mundo.

-Pereira is co-director of journal Valdeleite (together with Olga Novo) and works for the TV programme Cifras e Letras (TVG version of Countdown).
+Castaño is co-director of journal Valdeleite (together with Olga Novo) and works for the TV programme Cifras e Letras (TVG version of Countdown).

+In 2023, she won National Poetry Award (Spain) for his book Materia.